CharanaManawathilake/sanchaara-apk/README.md

-# 📱 Sanchaara – Discover & Create Events in Sri Lanka 🇱🇰
+# 📱 SanChaara – Discover & Create Events in Sri Lanka 🇱🇰

-Welcome to **Sanchaara**, your go-to app for exploring, creating, and managing events across Sri Lanka.
+Welcome to **SanChaara**, your go-to app for exploring, creating, and managing events across Sri Lanka.

 ---